 Rawls

 A refined visual system was created to bring consistency, clarity, and distinction to the Rawls brand.
-Bold typography established a strong hierarchy and helped guide users through content, while generous white space and a minimalist layout created a sense of sophistication and focus.
-The visual rhythm was carefully considered to enhance readability across long-form content and shorter promotional modules.
-Subtle scroll-based interactions and micro-animations were introduced to add dimension and feedback without drawing attention away from the content.
-Purposeful photography and graphic elements were integrated throughout to reinforce the college’s identity and values, lending warmth and personality to the experience.
+Bold typography established hierarchy and readability, while generous white space and a minimalist grid introduced sophistication and focus.
+The visual rhythm was carefully designed to balance long form content with promotional elements, maintaining a cohesive narrative across the site.

 To support long term scalability and content flexibility, a comprehensive system of reusable components was developed and documented.
 These components allowed internal teams to build out pages confidently, without compromising the integrity of the design.
 Modules were built to adapt across different content types and screen sizes, ensuring visual consistency while allowing for editorial freedom.
 This system extended into a flexible page building structure within the CMS, giving administrators better control over layout, messaging, and storytelling.